MoniqueRibasz/CPM/README.md

 # CPM
-Critical Path Method with GANTT Chart.
+Critical Path Method with GANTT Chart and Curve 'S'.